evansims/twitter-lists-to-collection/README.md

 Collections are nifty but rather hidden feature that enables you create curated timelines by picking and choosing tweets to add.
 If you've used Reddit's save feature with custom categories before, it works very similarly to that.

-Twitter has not yet integrated Collections into their website or mobile clients yet (except for viewing them, where they call them "timelines" for some reason? 🤔), so you need to use tools like [Tweetdeck](https://tweetdeck.twitter.com) or [Charms](http://charm.benapps.net/) to create or manage Collections.
+Twitter has not integrated Collections into their website or mobile clients yet (except for viewing them, where they call them "timelines" for some reason? 🤔), so you need to use tools like [Tweetdeck](https://tweetdeck.twitter.com) or [Charms](http://charm.benapps.net/) to create or manage your Collections.

 There's a number of use cases for this, but I created it to aggregate the art lists I've created into one easily skimmable collection.
 I enable the 'media_only' filter to only collect tweets with media.
 It works great for quickly browsing art posted throughout the day, retweeting and liking along the way.